Distributionally Robust Stochastic Optimization with Wasserstein Distance: Discussions

-\section{Discussions.}
+Proposition~\ref{prop:CVaR} indicates that finding the worst-case $\VaR$ is tractable.
+It should also be noted that finding the best allocation weight, i.e., optimizing over $w$, still may be hard, since the $\VaR$ constraint is essentially a chance constraint.

+\section{Discussions}

-In this section, we discuss some advantages of Wasserstein ambiguity set.
-In Section \ref{sec:newsvendor}, we compare the Wasserstein ambiguity set to $\phi$-divergence ambiguity set for newsvendor problem.
-In Section \ref{sec:two-stage}, we illustrate how the close connection between DRSO and robust programming (Corollary \ref{cor:finite_{b}ins}\ref{itm:finiteDual_robustapprox}) can expand the tractability of DRSOs.
-Finally in Section \ref{sec:transportation}, we demonstrate the power of our constructive proof method by applying it to a class of distributionally robust transportation problems other than DRSOs.
+In this section, we discuss some of the advantages of using the Wasserstein ambiguity set.
+In Section~\ref{sec:newsvendor}, we compare DRSO with the Wasserstein ambiguity set to DRSO with $\phi$-divergence ambiguity sets for the newsvendor problem.
+In Section~\ref{sec:two-stage}, we illustrate how the close connection between DRSO and robust optimization (Corollary~\ref{cor:finite bins}\ref{itm:finiteDual_robustapprox}) can be used to solve DRSO problems.